Activities

 Capacity Building

-BWF has a global membership of 199 Member Associations.
+BWF has a global membership of 201 Member Associations.
 With its headquarters in Kuala Lumpur, BWF provides a range of services to its members.
-This includes partnerships around event hosting, training courses, resources and membership grants to develop the sport and the people in the sport, as well as support for members to attend the annual general meeting of the BWF and engage in the governance processes and the annual Members’ Forum.
+This includes partnerships around event hosting, training courses, educational resources, membership grants to develop the sport and the people in the sport, as well as support for members to attend the annual general meeting of the BWF and engage in the governance processes and the annual Members’ Forum.

 The BWF is responsible for regulating the sport at the international level.
 This includes sanctioning of international competitions, regularly reviewing the rules of the sport and having a system to ensure rules and regulations are followed in the preparation for and delivery of international competitions.